openMSX Setup Guide

 CPU and graphics performance varies a lot, depending on the openMSX settings and the MSX hardware and software you're emulating.
 Some things run fine on a 200MHz machine, others are slow on a 2GHz machine.

-If openMSX runs slow, you can try the following measures:
+If openMSX is running slow, you can try the following measures:

-There are two ways to use extra devices in your emulated MSX: you can use a shipped extension (which is analogous to inserting a cartridge with the device into the MSX) or you can modify the hardware configuration file (which is analogous to open the MSX and build in the device).
+There are two ways to use extra devices in your emulated MSX: you can use a shipped extension (which is similar to inserting a cartridge with the device into the MSX) or you can modify the hardware configuration file (the same as opening the MSX and building in the device).
 As in the real world, extensions are easier to use, but modifying the machine gives you more possibilities.
 Normal usage of machines and extensions is covered in the User's Manual; this chapter tells you how you can create or modify these hardware descriptions, which is a topic for advanced users and definitely something very few people will (want to) do.
-By editing the hardware configuration XML files, you can for example increase the amount of RAM, add a built-in MSX-MUSIC, add a disk drive, create extra cartridge slots etc.
+By editing the hardware configuration XML files, you can for example increase the amount of RAM, add built-in MSX-MUSIC, a disk drive, extra cartridge slots, etc.

 The easiest thing to do is to copy and modify fragments from other existing configurations that can be found in share/machines or share/extensions.
 For example, to add an FMPAC to the 8250, just copy it from the share/extensions/fmpac.xml to some place in your mymsx.xml file (between the <devices> and </devices> tags!):